 - unwilling to bend one or both ways

 - excessive shaking of the head

 - reluctance to be touched around poll/ear area

 - excessive stretching of head and neck

-As there could be many reasons for any of these signs, the horse should be seen by a vet in the first instance.
-On their permission, physical therapy can then be carried out to help alleviate and remove the underlying problem
+As there can be many reasons for any of these signs, the horse should be seen by a vet in the first instance.
+On their permission, physical therapy can then be carried out to help restore function.